pbo-linaro/crossroad/doc/crossroad.rst

 If you actually installed them, the most likely reason is that you should update your `$PATH` with the right location.
 In the above example, `crossroad` could find your minGW linker, but not the compiler.
-It also informs you of a possible package name (based on a Linux Mint distribution.
-Your distribution may use a different name, but it would still give a useful hint to search in your package manager).
+It also informs you of a possible package name (Your distribution may use a different name, but it would still give a useful hint to search in your package manager).

 Install the missing requirements and run crossroad again::

     $ crossroad --list-targets
-    crossroad, version 0.4.4
+    crossroad, version 0.8
     Available targets:
+    - w64                  Windows 64-bit
     - w32                  Windows 32-bit
-    - w64                  Windows 64-bit
-    - android-arm          Generic Android/Bionic on ARM

-    Uninstalled targets:
-    arm                  Generic Embedded ABI on ARM

-    See details about any target with `crossroad --help <TARGET>`.
+    [… more output …]
     $ crossroad -h w32
     w32: Setups a cross-compilation environment for Microsoft Windows operating systems (32-bit).